SD › Best Time to Visit Scotland

-St. Andrew’s Day – The first Monday in December, December 2, 2019, is a bank holiday for the general population across Scotland.
+- St. Andrew’s Day – The first Monday in December, is a bank holiday for the general population across Scotland.
 Expect many business closures, although most shops and eateries will be open.

-Christmas holidays – The Scottish enjoy three national holidays in one around Christmas, including December 24, 25 and 26, a time when many businesses will be closed.
+- Christmas holidays – The Scottish enjoy three national holidays in one around Christmas, including December 24, 25, and 26, a time when many businesses will be closed.
 While many places are shut down on Christmas Day, some tourist attractions like Edinburgh Zoo will be open.
 Restaurants that are open often host special holiday dinners.

-Edinburgh’s Hogmanay – One of the world’s most elaborate New Year’s Eve parties is held in Edinburgh starting on December 30.
-It last for four days and includes a massive street parade, concerts, torchlight parade, and a huge fireworks display.
+- Edinburgh’s Hogmanay – One of the world’s most elaborate New Year’s Eve parties is held in Edinburgh starting on December 30.
+It lasts for four days and includes a massive street parade, concerts, torchlight parade, and a huge fireworks display.
 On New Year’s Day, there will be a polar dip with attendees diving into the freezing waters of River Forth, dog sledding competitions and more.